 Over time, your vendors will be happy to accommodate you once you’ve proven that you’re a valuable customer.
 Here’s the golden rule of vendor treatment: Treat your vendors like you would like to be treated and you will get great service and solid pricing.

-Think about your own best customers: the ones who always pay on time, regularly renew their contracts, and provide valuable feedback as an invested partner.
+Think about your own best customers.
+They’re the ones who always pay on time, regularly renew their contracts, and provide valuable feedback as an invested partner.
 You’re much more likely to make sure that they get everything they need and are happy than you are the customers who always argue with staff for reduced prices, or who pay late or cancel at the last minute.